"Great, just great. Here we are in the worst place in the world, and we're not even getting paid."

-Absurdly Ineffective Barricade: Inverted.
-The spinosaur, moments after breaking through a wall to get to the protagonists, is foiled in its pursuit when the protagonists shut and lock a door on it.
+- Absurdly Ineffective Barricade: Inverted.
+The Spinosaur, moments after breaking through a razor-wire-topped wall (one specifically designed to keep creatures of its ilk contained) to get to the protagonists, is foiled in its pursuit when the protagonists shut and lock a door on it.
 Let me repeat: The giant dinosaur is stopped by a locked door.
 People have lost their minds trying to explain this.

 Dr. Grant: Why me?

 Paul Kirby: (indicating Udesky) He said we needed someone who'd been on the island before.